A1eph0/HASH/README.md

-# Hrishi's Arbitary SHell (HASH): a functional shell implementation
+# Hrishi's Arbitrary SHell (HASH): a functional shell implementation

 > "One OS to rule them all,<br>